The Tiny Homes Movement Has Popped Up in Palm Springs

 Marketing to Seniors, First-Time Buyers

-Kaplan anticipates the community being popular with winter visitors, retirees looking to downsize and some first home buyers.
+Kaplan anticipates the community being popular with winter visitors, retirees looking to downsize and some first-time manufactured home buyers.
 The community has had about 100 people come through each recent Saturday.

 Designers deliberately kept the homes slim as a strategy to maximize outdoor space.
 The tiny homes are placed on a traditional double-wide mobile home pad.
 Each lot provides room for a garden, grill and a dog run.
 Kaplan said these and other lifestyle amenities rarely are found at area condo developments.